Erotica (The Darling Buds album)

-Erotica is the third and final studio album by British alternative rock band the Darling Buds, released in 1992 by Epic Records.
-The album shares a name with, and a similar cover to, the Madonna album of the same name, which was released two weeks later.
+Erotica is the third studio album by Welsh alternative rock band the Darling Buds, released in 1992 by Epic Records.
+Billboard reported that the title followed the band's 1991 UK EP Erotica Plays and noted the visual similarity between the Darling Buds' cover and Madonna's album cover.
+The magazine reported that the Darling Buds' album had reached US stores before Madonna's album.

 Critical reception

 Trouser Press wrote: "Lewis comes into her own on the aptly named Erotica (also made with producer Street), on which a fine band matures in sound yet still capitalizes on its original strength—namely, brilliant hookcraft."